 So even if you haven’t been in touch with someone for a while and forgot to add them to your address book, the contact will be out of hiding and accessible.

-You can even run a Flashback on the accounts of people who have left the company – that takes care of the problem of valuable contact lists being lost ongoing.
+You can even run a ContactRescue on the accounts of people who have left the company – that takes care of the problem of valuable contact lists being lost ongoing.

 There’s a 30 day free trial so you can make sure it’s the right solution for your team.
 And you can set it up yourself for Outlook or Gmail, just start on a free personal Evercontact account, visit your personal settings page and click Centralization to invite your colleagues to test it out.
 If you are on a GApps domain, you need to track down your domain administrator to install it (ask your tech team), but it’s quite quick and easy for them with the same 2 minute procedure.